-- Assessment Knowledge
+- 1. Assessment Knowledge

-- Content knowledge
+- 2. Content knowledge

-- Curricular knowledge
+- 3. Curricular knowledge

-- Communication skill
+- 4. Communication skill

 - 5. Classroom management skill

-- Teacher Sensitivity
+- Teacher Sensitivity 6.

-- Sensitivity Towards Diversity
+- 7. Sensitivity Towards Diversity

-- Professional Commitment
+- Professional Commitment 8.

-elements to the application of Authentic Learning framework by Herrington et al. 05-45068 (2010).
-In the framework below, it has been listed the constructs and domains that are bupsi profoundly important in developing a teacher competency model that supports Authentic Learning approach in the classroom.
+Each element will be studied and discussed to identify the relevancy of those elements to the application of Authentic Learning framework by Herrington et al. 05-45068 (2010).
+In the framework below, it has been listed the constructs and domains that are thupsi profoundly important in developing a teacher competency model that supports Authentic Learning approach in the classroom.
 The link between exogenous and endogenous constructs, as well as mediator and moderator structures, is depicted in this conceptual framework.
 Fig 1.4 describes the possible relationship among these constructs.